xackery/toml/README.md

 This is a modified and opinionated fork of https://github.com/BurntSushi/toml with the following changes

 - time.Duration is always encoded as a string ("10s" or "10ns")
-- support encoding comments (similiar functionality to https://github.com/pelletier/go-toml.v1)
+- support encoding comments (similar functionality to https://github.com/pelletier/go-toml.v1)
   - comments can be added using the comment tag `comment:"a well thought-out comment"`
   - valid toml can be commented out using the commented tag `commented:"true"`
+- Only guarantees last two years of golang compatibility (1.8 to current)

 ## TOML parser and encoder for Go with reflection